RedHenDev/vibe/README.md

 -feature randomized names

--feature view other players (must include ability to view VR client)
+-f view other players (must include ability to view VR client)

--feature jump with space (menu some other button - Enter?)
+-f jump with space (menu some other button - Enter?)

--feature sensitivity to gradients -- for sliding and climb-labour
+-f sensitivity to gradients -- for sliding and climb-labour

+-f simple mobile button for locomotion

+-f